Juanvvc/gitlab-reporter/README.md

 An interface for Gitlab:

-- Easily report hours
+- Easily report hours to the projects you participate.
-- Show a calendar with open issues and their milestones
+- Show a calendar with issues, todos and milestones.

 ## Build Setup